orta/keyboard_shortcuts/README.md

 Command + v - Paste

 Alt + Left / right - Jump between words.
-Apple + Left / Right - Jump to the ends of the line.
+Command + Left / Right - Jump to the ends of the line.
-Apple + Delete - Delete all the words till it hits the left edge.
+Command + Delete - Delete all the words till it hits the left edge.
 ```

+Holding shift during those commands will expand the selection during that jump.

 ### Operating System: